 We look to each region’s most celebrated produce to discover their most famous dishes.
-From the coastal areas of Liguria and the Amalfi Coast to Rome, the islands of Sardinia and Sicily, Emilia-Romagna, Piedmonte and Tuscany, to name a few – each region has deeply rooted culinary traditions which tell us the story of Italy.
+From the coastal areas of Liguria, Naples and the Amalfi Coast to Rome, Italy’s famous islands of Sardinia and Sicily, Emilia-Romagna, Piedmonte and Tuscany, to name a few – each region has deeply rooted culinary traditions which tell us the story of Italy.

 While there is nothing like the smell of fresh porcini mushrooms picked from the forests of Tuscany, the simplicity of a beautifully made bruschetta, or eating Pesto Genovese on the cliffs of Cinque Terre, it is possible to recreate traditional regional Italian dishes at home.